GENWEN. Llanelli, Carmarthen. 5th. March, 1907.

 Phillpots returned with five men whom he guided to the undermanager.
 Shortly afterwards twelve others went down including some men not belonging to the colliery and without instructions or guidance.
 These men instead of going into the intake proceeded down the main slant.
 They met the afterdamp which was being forced out as the ventilation was being restored.
 They were all seriously affected, rendered unconscious and had to be carried from the pit.

 By 8 p.m., David Poyntz, the regular banksman was at the pit head and took charge from Calan.
-Roderick Davies and Edward Harry asked leave of him to go down.
+Roderick Davies and Edward Harry asked to leave him to go down.
 He ultimately consented although he used considerable persuasion for them not to do so.
 Mr. David Harry, the manager, arrived between 9 and 10 p.m. and went down the pit without making any arrangements for the safety of the explorers.

 About 11.30 p.m.
 Mr. Knoyle, the manager of the neighbouring Broadoak Colliery, arrived and took charge of the arrangements at the surface.
 He saw that the fan was working properly and placed a man in charge of the lamp room.
 He also gave orders to the banksman not to allow anyone down without his orders.
-He arranged relays of explorers and instructed them how to proceed and sent guides with them.
+He arranged relays of explorers, instructed them how to proceed and sent guides with them.
 He also made arrangements for the men who were suffering from the effects of the afterdamp.

 About 3 a.m. he was told that Davies and Harry were missing and he at once took steps to prevent others from going in by the return.
 Davies and Harry lost their lives.